 Podcast: In-universe.
 In New Leaf, when the player gets an octopus, he says to find more about it on his podcast.

 Pop Quiz: In New Leaf, Gulliver will ask you to help identify his original destination by giving you a few factoids about it.
 Get it right, and he'll send you a souvenir.

 Punny Name: Villagers often have names related to their species (like Kidd the goat and Wolfgang the wolf).
 In addition, Mr. Resetti and his brother Don have a last name that references the action that players do to make them appear (which happens to be huge pet peeve of the former, though the latter is more mellow about it).
 Some also have one relating to their appearance, such as Camofrog.

 Put on a Bus: Frillard from City Folk is completely gone in New Leaf.
 As well as the Goddess Serena, not to mention many villagers were removed from earlier installments such as Weber.
 Though some have returned, some still haven't seen since the first game.

-Retcon: City Folk rather clumsily retcons a third Able Sister into the hedgehogs' backgrounds, managing to add quite a soap opera element to the story.
-One wonders why they didn't just make her an Able Cousin or something.
-In New Leaf, the three apparently made up because Labelle is now part of the Able Sisters' store and works in the room next door, though it's still the same building.
+City Folk retcons a third Able Sister into the hedgehogs' backgrounds, managing to add quite a soap opera element to the story.
+In New Leaf, the three apparently made up because Labelle is now part of the Able Sisters' store and works in the room next door, in the same building.

 Revenue Enhancing Devices: A series of collectible e-Reader cards was released to coincide with the game, and could be used to obtain items in the game.